SecureHats/AzWorkspaceManager/docs/en-US/Add-AzWorkspaceManagerGroups.md

 ```

 ### -ResourceGroupName
-The name of the ResouceGroup where the log analytics workspace is located
+The name of the ResouceGroup where the log analytics workspace is located.

 ```yaml
 Type: String